Interop-community/Project-Herophilus-Assets/index.md

 Please feel free to go to our discussion  and/or issues areas in any of the specific repositories.
 We consider all feedback as we are looking to improve our design pattern/reference architecture.
-Any communication to these areas or the project owners influences our [Technical Roadmap](docs/Roadmap/index.md).
+Any communication to these areas or the project owners influences our [technical roadmap](docs/Roadmap/index.md).

 ## General Industry Content